Alienaudo/File2Fly/README.md

 ## File2Fly is a simple online video and image converter.
 It aims to be of simple use, eficiente and most important private and secure.

-Made by Ari Vargas Leal Filho and Tiago Schneider Veneza
+Programming (BackEnd and FrontEnd) made by Ari Vargas Leal Filho and Tiago Schineider Veneza Design made by Aron Petta Sarabia and Tiago Schineider Veneza